 yum install epel-release yum install ncdu

 To delete a directory or file, select and press d.
 Type ? for a list of shortcuts.

 mc (Midnight Commander) file manager

 A much more powerful and feature-filled alternative would be Midnight Commander (mc). ‘mc’ is a directory browser/file manager for Unix-like operating systems.
 Midnight Commander’s features include the ability to view the contents of RPM package files, work with archive formats, and as an FTP client.
 Midnight Commander includes mcedit a standalone editor called.

 yum install mc

-As per screenshot, press 8 on keyboard to delete. mc and ncdu are some additional command line tools for use with already well known commands such as ls, du and df.
+As per the screenshot, press F8 on the keyboard to delete. mc and ncdu are additional command-line tools for use with already well-known commands such as ls, du, and df.

 mc guide (pdf): http://nawaz.org/media/docs/mc/mc.pdf